Ayurveda-and-Yoga.jpg

 About Ayurveda

-Ayurveda is an ancient healing system which helps us maintain a balanced, happy, healthy life, and improve the quality of our health and prevent disease.
+Imagine a balanced, harmonious life, where health is not confusing or complicated, which it can be in this digital age.
+In Ayurveda, health is aligned with the laws of nature.
+Aligning with nature’s rhythms, and understanding a few of its basic laws, gradually gives way to health.
+Ayurveda is an ancient healing system to maintain a balanced, healthy life, and improve the quality of our health and prevent disease.
 Ayu means life and ved means science.
 By definition, Ayurveda is the science or knowledge of life.
-Ayurvedic practices and treatments work from the inside out, bringing your mind and body into harmony so you can enjoy life with energy and enthusiasm.
+Ayurvedic practices and treatments work from the inside out, bringing body and mind into harmony so we can enjoy life with energy and enthusiasm.

-Ayurveda works by understanding your physical and energetic bodies.
-We have a physical body nourished by food, supported by lifestyle choices, and vibrational energy, called prana that courses through our physical body via vibrational channels called nadis.
+We have a physical body nourished by food and supported by lifestyle choices.
+Vibrational energy that we receive from the cosmos, called prana, flows through our physical body via vibrational channels called nadis.
 In Traditional Chinese Medicine nadis are called meridians.
 Prana is one of the fundamental principles of Ayurveda and is identified as the main pillar of life.
-Food, sleep and following the laws of nature are its three sub-pillars.
-Prana is made up of three vibrational energies— soma and agni which come from the moon and the sun respectively and the third component is the movement of soma and agni called marut.
-We get prana from air we breathe, the water we drink and from the food we eat.
+Food, sleep and following the laws of nature are the three sub-pillars.
+Prana is made up of three vibrational energies identified in the ancient Ayurvedic texts as soma and agni which come from the moon and the sun respectively and the third component, marut, allows for the movement and circulation of soma and agni.
+Prana is the fundamental life force and is in the air we breathe, the water we drink and from the food we eat.
 Prana infuses life into everything on Earth.
 In Traditional Chinese Medicine prana is called chi.

 Frequently Asked Questions